-Storm restoration in Englewood (Charlotte County portion)
+Storm damage restoration in Englewood (Charlotte County portion)

 The Charlotte County portion of Englewood is a waterfront-oriented unincorporated community along Lemon Bay, where the Gulf of Mexico's reach is felt on calm days as much as during storms.
 Charlotte County sits at the mouth of Charlotte Harbor, and that geography made it one of the most severely struck areas when Hurricane Ian came ashore just south of Punta Gorda in 2022 with sustained winds near 145 mph - surge piled several feet deep along the harbor and up the Peace River while rainfall totals exceeded two feet in parts of the county.
 Hurricane Charley struck at nearly the same intensity two decades earlier.
 King tides and river flooding extend the damage picture well beyond named storms.
 We connect homeowners here with vetted, licensed local pros for a free storm-damage assessment.